jeka-dev/demo-project-springboot-headless/README.md

 - Java dependencies are declared in [dependencies.txt](./dependencies.txt).
 - The build is configured in [jeka.properties](./jeka.properties) (no code is needed here).

-The application serves a simple REST API for managing a list of users.
+The application serves a simple REST API for managing a list of users, backed by an in-memory database.

 Once the application has started, you can query the service at:  http://localhost:8080/users